Labor Cost Calculator | How to Calculate Your True Labor Costs

 Step 1: Calculate the Gross Pay

-The first step when calculating labor costs is to determine the gross wage of the concerned employee.
-Gross employee pay is the product of the hourly rate and the total number of hours worked.
+The first step is to determine the gross wage.
+Gross pay is the hourly rate multiplied by the total number of hours worked.

-Gross pay = gross hourly rate x number of hours worked during the pay period being calculated
+Gross pay = gross hourly rate x number of hours worked in the pay period

-Hours worked = 40 hours each week x 52 weeks in the year.
+• Hours worked: 40 hours per week x 52 weeks

 Step 2: Determine the Actual Hours Worked

-The total available work hours in a year is 2080.
-However, it is very unlikely that James worked all 2080 hours.
-Let’s assume James was absent from work for 10 of 2080 days.
+The total available work hours in a year is 2,080.
+James is unlikely to have worked every single one.
+Let's assume he was absent for 10 days.

-Then the hours not worked will be: 8 hours per day x 10 days = 80 hours.
+Hours not worked: 8 hours per day x 10 days = 80 hours.

-Actual hours worked = total annual work hours – hours not worked
+Actual hours worked = total annual work hours minus hours not worked.

 Step 3: Calculate All Annual Costs Per Worker